Aaron Aguas-Rao - Intake Attorney

-Todd Fries - Associate Director
+Todd Fries - Executive Director

-Paige Kaneb - Supervising Attorney
+Paige Kaneb - Legal Director

 Paige Kaneb has worked at NCIP since 2007.
 In that time, she has helped free 14 of NCIP’s clients.
 Kaneb maintains her own caseload, supervises NCIP students, and has publications on actual innocence as a constitutional claim and wrongful convictions related to wrongful diagnoses of “shaken baby syndrome.”
 Kaneb received her J.D. from the University of San Francisco’s School of Law as a cum laude graduate.

 Anne-Marie obtained her law degree from Oxford University in the UK.
 She went on to practice civil commercial litigation in London and Hong Kong.
 After moving with her family to the USA, Anne-Marie helped set up a legal recruitment firm in the Bay Area and also devoted time to various fund raising activities, which, happily, has led her to NCIP.

 Cynthia received her B.A. in Psychology from Columbia University and is a certified Paralegal.
 Prior to joining the NCIP team in 2019, she served in corporate and litigation paralegal roles at Infineon Technologies, Cooley LLP and Skjerven Morrill LLP.
 She also served as Assistant Director of the Santa Clara University High Tech Law program.
 Cynthia manages the NCIP office and provides paralegal support to the NCIP staff and clinic law students.

 Sarah Pace - Staff Attorney